tejupat89/seamless-remote-shell/README.md

     2. run `make all`
     3. You need to have flex(a scanner generator) and bison (a parser generator) installed on the local machine.
 They can be installed by running `sudo apt-get install flex` and `sudo apt-get install bison`.
-    4. Enter commands at the prompt.
+    4. Start the shell with `./shell`.
+Enter commands at the prompt.
 The shell doesn't recognize the home sign (~).
 So you will have to specify the complete filepath for each file you use in the operation. e.g consider the following command :
     `cat /home/dir1/remote_file1 /home/dir2/remote_file2 | wc`